RoobetTeam/Roobet-Change-Log/README.md

 # Roobet Change Log

+## Aug 2, 2019
+* Added pagination for Account > History

+## Aug 1, 2019
+* Added TemTum as a deposit and withdrawal method

 ## July 26, 2019
 * Must have wagered at least $50 to chat
 * Auto save autocashout on crash